PavanRangani/docs/docs/prd/philanthropy/browse.md

 Only differences are

+- When there is no records in `Payments`, show this `No Payments Found` [message](https://drive.google.com/file/d/1wzt-8FSegQi5UtkNzq1SVnhoQqC_nEVF/view).
 - In table records will be grouped by projects of the selected organization
 - In filter, organization filter won't be available
 - In table, Organization and Project columns are not available